-Access to information about the quality and costs of health care services and providers can help consumers make more informed choices about their care; help payers build better provider networks, plan designs, and derive more value for their health care spend; and let providers know the costs of the care they provide and prescribe.
+Access to information about the price and quality of health care items, services and providers can help consumers make more informed choices about their care; help payers build better provider networks, plan designs, and derive more value for their health care spend; and let providers know the costs of the care they provide and prescribe.

 - Patients and payers have the right to know out-of-pocket prices and prices for services within their plan.
 They should also be able to compare quality for these services;

 - Whenever feasible and clinically appropriate, the price information should reflect the totality of a patient’s medical event, including physician charges, facility charges, medications, devices, and other services; providers should be accountable for establishing a price for the bundle of care;